Tête-à-Tête (Ruth Anderson and Annea Lockwood album): Composition

-Tête-à-Tête is an avant-garde album consisting of unreleased archival work by Anderson, paired alongside newly recorded material from Lockwood.
-The album as a whole represents the relationship between Anderson and Lockwood and is dedicated to Anderson; Pat Padua of Spectrum Culture described it as "an intimate document" of the two.
+Tête-à-Tête is an experimental album, consisting of two previously-unreleased compositions by Anderson and a newly-recorded piece by Lockwood.
+The album as a whole represents the relationship between Anderson and Lockwood and was made as a tribute to Anderson; Pat Padua of Spectrum Culture described it as "an intimate document" of the two.

 Tête-à-Têtes opening track is the 17-minute drone piece "Resolutions", composed by Anderson.
-It primarily consists of sine tones that gradually decrease in pitch.
-Created in 1984, "Resoluitions" was the last electronic composition Anderson had completed.
+It consists of sine tones that gradually decrease in pitch.
+Created in 1984, "Resolutions" was the last electronic composition Anderson had completed.
 The album's second track is the 18-minute "Conversations", a musique concrète composition also by Anderson.
 While on her sabbatical, Anderson regularly spoke with Lockwood through phone calls.
 Over a nine month period, Anderson secretly recorded their calls and, in 1974, compiled them into a sound collage as a gift for Lockwood.
 "Conversations" is interspersed with slow piano interpolations of popular songs, including "Yes Sir, That's My Baby" and "Oh, You Beautiful Doll".
-The phone calls used in the track primarily consists of various non-lexical vocables.
+The phone calls used in the track primarily consist of non-lexical vocables.

 "For Ruth", composed in 2021 by Lockwood, is the closing track on Tête-à-Tête and acts as her homage to Anderson.
 It consists of various field recordings made at Willard Pond and Sargent Lake near Hancock, and Flathead Lake in Montana.
-"For Ruth" represents a chronological timeline of Anderson's relationship with Lockwood and its eternal nature – in Montana, the two had built a home and acts as Anderson's resting place.
-Sounds used in "For Ruth" include water, birds, and church bells, and the track reuses phone calls from the preceding "Conversations".
+"For Ruth" represents a chronological timeline of Anderson's relationship with Lockwood and its intensity; in Montana, the two had built a home and acts as Anderson's resting place.
+Sounds used in "For Ruth" include water, birds, and church bells, and the track reuses phone calls recorded for the preceding "Conversations".
 Towards the end of "For Ruth", Lockwood bids farewell to Anderson through one of their phone conversations – she tells Anderson, "Good night.
 I love you," to which Anderson replies "Bye-bye, darling."
-Lockwood considered "Conversations" and "For Ruth" to be closing pieces to her marriage with Anderson.
+Lockwood considered "Conversations" and "For Ruth" to be the opening and closing pieces, respectively, for her marriage with Anderson.